 Each year, thousands of racing fans flock to Longchamp from all over the world to witness what is generally considered to be the ultimate test for thoroughbreds.

-For the latest Prix de l'Arc de Triomphe odds, please login into Bet US Racing and check the racebook.
+For the latest Prix de l'Arc de Triomphe odds, please login into BUSR and check the racebook.

-The first ever race was run at Longchamp on Sunday 27 April 1857 in front of a massive crowd.
-The Emperor Napoleon III and his wife Eugénie were present, having sailed down the Seine on their private yacht to watch the third race.
-Until 1930, many Parisians came to the track down the river on steamboats and various other vessels, the trip taking around an hour to the Pont de Suresnes.
+The first-ever race was run at Longchamp on April 27, 1857, in front of a massive crowd.
+The Emperor Napoleon III and his wife Eugénie were present, having sailed down the Seine on their private yacht to watch the third race (until 1930, many Parisians came to the track down the river on steamboats and various other vessels).

 The royal couple joined Prince Jerome Bonaparte and his son Prince Napoleon in the Royal Enclosure alongside the Prince of Nassau, Prince Murat and the Duke of Morny, an avid racegoer.
 Non-aristocratic members of the upper classes were not permitted into the Royal enclosure and had to be content with watching from their barouche carriages on the lawn.

 Charabancs, Victoria carriages and paddle boats all brought Parisians to Longchamp.
 And they came as much for a day out as from curiosity for this new form of entertainment.